Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Optimization

 Note that Lemma~\ref{lemma:locminnec} provides the necessary condition only.
-According to \cite[Theorem 2.3]{nocedal2006numerical}, sufficient conditions include positive definiteness of the Hessian of the objective function.
+According to \cite[Theorem 2.3]{nocedal2006numerical}, sufficient conditions for a minimum include positive definiteness of the Hessian of the objective function.
 For the present, we can check this positive definiteness only numerically.